 Salary distribution trend for jobs in Derbyshire citing Microsoft PowerPoint.

-For the 6 months to 18 September 2025, job vacancies citing Microsoft PowerPoint also mentioned the following skills and capabilities in order of popularity.
+For the 6 months to 4 November 2025, job vacancies citing Microsoft PowerPoint also mentioned the following skills and capabilities in order of popularity.

-The figures indicate the absolute number co-occurrences and as a proportion of all permanent job ads across the Derbyshire region with a requirement for Microsoft PowerPoint.
+The figures indicate the absolute number of co-occurrences and as a proportion of all permanent job ads across the Derbyshire region with a requirement for Microsoft PowerPoint.

-The same employment type, locality and period is covered with up to 20 co-occurrences shown in each of the following categories:
+The following tables expand on the one above by listing co-occurrences grouped by category.
+They cover the same employment type, locality and period, with up to 20 co-occurrences shown in each category: